open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 192.168.1.1 - johndoe [04/Aug/2024:12:34:56 -0400] "POST /api/v1/login HTTP/1.1" 200 1234 "http://example.com" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/104.0.0.0 Safari/537.36" {"transactionId": "abcd-efgh-ijkl-mnop", "responseTime": 150, "requestBody": {"username": "johndoe"}, "responseHeaders": {"Content-Type": "application/json"}}
 ```

-To make the most use of this log, it is recommended to parse bothe the JSON and
+To make the most use of this log, parse both the JSON and
-the ELF-related pieces into a shared format to make analysis on an Observability
+the ELF-related pieces into a shared format to make analysis on an observability
 backend easier.

 Structured logs are the preferred way to use logs.
 Because they are emitted in a